MPI-BGC-Functional-Biogeography/rtry/README.md

 # Data license

 The `rtry` package is distributed under the [CC BY 4.0](https://github.com/MPI-BGC-Functional-Biogeography/rtry/blob/main/LICENSE.md) license, with a remark that the (reverse) geocoding functions provided within the package used the Nominatim developed with OpenStreetMap.
-Despite the API and the data provided are free to use for any purpose, including commercial use, note that they are governed by the [Open Database License (ODbL)](https://wiki.osmfoundation.org/wiki/Licence).
+Although the API and the data provided are free to use for any purpose, including commercial use, note that they are governed by the [Open Database License (ODbL)](https://wiki.osmfoundation.org/wiki/Licence).

 <br>